omoju/omoju.github.io/_posts/2016-11-24-Babasola-Thomas-At-80.md

 ### On career

 His mother like most African mothers of that generation wanted her son to be a “doctor.”
 My father wasn’t keen on it but went along with the plan.
 While gearing up for the medical path, studying and doing all the thing one does in preparation, he joined the United Africa Company (UAC) as a clerk.
-While at UAC he discovered that he like accountancy and wouldn’t mind being an accountant.
+While at UAC he discovered that he liked accountancy and wouldn’t mind being an accountant.
 His late cousin Mrs. Olaperi Shonibare and her husband, the late chief Samuel Olatunbosun Shonibare introduced him to Akintola Williams who later hired him as an audit clerk.
 <center>
 . . .
 </center>
 <br/>

 While working with Akintola Williams, he would usually walk across to Kingsway stores during his lunch break for a cup of tea and other refreshments.
-Kingsway stores were then the novelty of the time because it had escalators and an air-conditioned lift (elevator).
+That Kingsway store was then the novelty of the time because it had escalators and an air-conditioned lift (elevator).
 This lift was the first of its kind in Nigeria.
 The restaurant where my father would dine sat on the top floor of the building, overseeing the Apapa Wharf.
-Till today the coastal views in Lagos is still something to behold.
+Even today, the coastal views in Lagos are still something to behold.

 <!--Insert drone footage of lagos beach-->